 Public policy is rarely experimental and must instead ground itself in what came before.
 Truly effective policymaking combines a deep understanding of the policy context with robust modelling of potential outcomes.
 Economic history helps with both.

 CEPH aims to ensure that learning from the past is not lost in the policymaking process.
-We aim to contextualise policy decisions by providing the necessary economic history context.
+We aim to help improve policy decisions by providing the necessary economic history context.
 And we intend to develop new rigorous policy evaluation methods that take history seriously.

-We will accomplish our goals by running professional development courses aimed at policy professionals, as well as networking with key policymakers in the Irish and UK governments.
-We will also host workshops and roundtable discussions which will tackle prevalent issues such as nationalism, globalisation and climate change, offering a chance for economic historians to discuss these topics with industry experts and policymakers.
+We will accomplish our goals by running CPD courses aimed at policy professionals, as well as networking with key policymakers in the Irish and UK governments.
+We will also host workshops and roundtable discussions which will tackle prevalent issues through a historical lens, including nationalism, globalisation and climate change.
+We will provide the platform through which economic historians can discuss wicked problems and grand challenges with industry experts and government policymakers.

 We work alongside other organisations which aim to improve the policymaking process, including the Long Run Institute, the Economic and Social Research Institute and the Centre for Economic Policy Research.